 Virginia’s Department of Criminal Justice Services requires a license to become a private investigator in the state.
 To qualify for licensure, you must be at least 18 years old and you must complete at least sixty hours of entry-level private investigator training.
 If you want to work as an armed PI, you’ll need to meet the standards for firearms endorsement and provide documentation of firearms training.

-*May 2020 US Bureau of Labor Statistics Salary and Job Market Figures for Private Detectives and Investigators reflect state data, not school specific information.
+May 2023 US Bureau of Labor Statistics Salary and Job Market Figures for Private Detectives and Investigators reflect state data, not school-specific information.
 Conditions in your area may vary.
-Data accessed September 2021.
+Data accessed November 2024.

 Back to Top